Behind the Stage

 Join us ‘Behind the Stage’ at Plas Newydd and discover more about the life-changing events and work that have shaped this charismatic house along the banks of the Menai Strait.

-This summer, a brand new experience will welcome visitors to the house at Plas Newydd.
 With the essential rewiring and plumbing work happening safely behind the scenes, our visitors are invited to discover more about the past, present and future work to safeguard and conserve the house.

 Like all houses, Plas Newydd has been through several changes over the years.
 From the flamboyant extravagance of the 5th Marquess, converting a chapel into a theatre, to the more practical changes brought about by the 6th Marquess and the Marchioness in the 1930s; including the addition of modern plumbing and central heating.